 In 2009, Indigo Publications was one of the founding members of the independent online press organisation, Spiil, which recommends its members publish their annual financial statements.

 Indigo Publications is a French press group founded in 1981 by independent journalist Maurice Botbol, the current chairman.
 His son, Quentin Botbol was appointed managing director on 1 January 2021.

 Since 20 July 2020, the company’s €42,803.20 capital has been held by Quentin Botbol, managing director (80%), Maurice Botbol, chairman (15.7%) and Indigo Publications employees (4.3%).

-As of 31 March 2022, Indigo Publications has a full-time workforce of 67 people, including 45 editorial staff and 22 in other departments (sales, marketing, IT, management).
-Twenty of these positions were created during the last year.
-The company also has a growing network of more than 100 freelance correspondants around the world.
+As of 31 March 2023, Indigo Publications employs 83 permanent members of staff, including 58 editorial staff, and 25 in other departments (sales, marketing, IT, management).
+16 of those positions were created in the last year, building on the 20 created in 2021.
+Our editorial team also works with a growing network of over 120 freelance reporters and correspondents around the world.

-The first quarter of 2022 has already shown strong growth.
-As a result, Indigo Publications expects its turnover to increase by 15 to 20% in 2022.
+The first quarter of 2023 has shown a solid growth in subscriptions.
+Consequently, Indigo Publications expects its turnover to increase by more than 20% in 2023.